packettide/bree-wysiwyg/readme.md

 ##Installation

-Install with composer by adding this line to your 'require' block:
+1. Install with composer by adding this line to your 'require' block:`"packettide/bree-wysiwyg": "@dev"`

-    "packettide/bree-wysiwyg": "@dev"
+2. Run `composer update`

-In Laravel4 add `'Packettide\BreeWysiwyg\BreeWysiwygServiceProvider',` to the providers array in app/config/app.php
+3. In Laravel4 add `'Packettide\BreeWysiwyg\BreeWysiwygServiceProvider',` to the providers array in app/config/app.php

-Publish the package assets:
+4. Publish the package assets:	`php artisan bree:assets`

-	php artisan asset:publish packettide/bree-wysiwyg

 ##Usage